Updated on July 17th, 2023 by Bob Ciura

 Step 2: Click on historical data, as shown below.

 Step 3: Change the dates to the range of your choice, and then click “Apply.”
-After that, click “Download Data” (which is just below the Apply button).
+After that, click “Download” (which is just below the Apply button).

 Step 4: The Excel document that will download as a result of your process so far will have six columns: Open, High, Low, Close, Adjusted Close (or “Adj Close” in the top row of the spreadsheet), and Volume.
 It’s Adjusted Close that we’re interested in, as this accounts for stock splits and dividend payments.